 Travel is the best way to see things from new points of view.
 And I believe that beyond consumer tourism we should travel in order to better understand a world that is becoming more complex every day.
 Terezín was a Jewish ghetto and concentration camp where about 35,000 Jewish people were exterminated.

-1. The best excursions to Terezín from Prague
+The best excursions to Terezín from Prague

-Duration**: 7 hours
+- Duration: 5 hours

-On your return to Prague, you will stop in Lídice, a town that also represents a black spot in the history of the Nazi regime.
+On your return to Prague, you will stop in Lydice, a town that also represents a black spot in the history of the Nazi regime.
 Razed to the ground in 1942 after the murder of an SS leader by two members of the Czech resistance against the German occupation, Lídice became a symbol of anti-Nazism during World War II.

-- Jewish Quarter of Prague
+- Jewish quarter of Prague

 - Terezín concentration camp

-Duration**: 7 hours
+- Duration: 7 hours

-Recommended**: If you want to explore the main World War II related sites in the Prague area.
+- Recommended: If you want to explore the main World War II related sites in the Prague area.

-4. Private half day excursion to Terezín concentration camp from Prague
+Half-day private tour to Terezín concentration camp from Prague

 If you want to visit Terezín but don't feel like organizing the tour on your own and don't like to be part of a large group of tourists, this private tour to Terezín concentration camp is your best option.

-Perhaps this is the great advantage of a private tour, the fact that you can talk with your guide at all times and ask him/her everything you can think of about the place you are going to visit.
+Perhaps this is the great advantage of a private tour, the fact that you can chat with your guide at all times and ask him everything you can think of about the place you are going to visit.
 Of course you also have all the advantages of a typical organized tour, where you don't have to worry about entrance fees or how to get to and from Terezín.

-The only disadvantage of this tour compared to the other two is that the duration is somewhat shorter, although if you are looking for a half-day experience because you are going to spend little time in Prague or want to take advantage of your trip by doing other things, maybe this becomes an advantage for you.
+The only disadvantage of this tour compared to the other two is that the duration is somewhat shorter, although if you are looking for a half-day experience because you are going to spend little time in Prague or want to take advantage of your trip doing other things, perhaps this becomes an advantage for you.

-Duration**: 5 hours
+- Duration: 5 hours

-Recommended**: If you prefer to do excursions at your own pace and not be part of a large group of tourists or if your group is 4 or 5 people.
+- Recommended: If you prefer to do excursions at your own pace and not be part of a large group of tourists or if your group is 4 or 5 people.

-5. What to see in the Terezín concentration camp
+What to see in Terezín concentration camp